williiam-tran/ttl-class-sync/content/Vocabulary/repercussion.md

 ---
 publish: true
+aliases:
+  - repercussions
 ---

 ## [repercussion](https://dictionary.cambridge.org/dictionary/english/repercussion)

+#### Word Type: Noun

 ### Definition
-#### Word Type: n
-the effect that an action, event, or decision has on something, especially a bad effect.
+An unintended consequence or effect, especially one that is negative or undesirable, resulting from an action or event.

->[!example] Example
+> [!example] Example
-> - the effect that an action, event, or decision has on something, especially a bad effect.
+>
+> - "The **repercussions** of the decision were felt for years in the community."
+> - "He didn’t realize the **repercussions** of his actions until it was too late."
+> - "The new law had serious economic **repercussions** for local businesses."
+> - "Her comment had unexpected **repercussions**, causing tension among her colleagues."
+> - "The environmental **repercussions** of deforestation are devastating to wildlife."